Blendify/blender-manual/trunk/blender_docs/manual/interface/buttons_and_controls.rst

 Expressions as Drivers
 ^^^^^^^^^^^^^^^^^^^^^^

-You may want your expression to be re-evaluated after its entered.
+You may want your expression to be re-evaluated after it's entered.
 Blender supports this using :doc:`Drivers </animation/drivers>` (a feature of the animation system).

 Expression beginning with ``#``, have a special use.